aws-samples/bedrock-access-gateway/README.md

 ### Which regions are supported?

-This solution only supports the regions where Amazon Bedrock is available:
+This solution only supports the regions where Amazon Bedrock is available, as for now, below are the list.

 - US East (N. Virginia): us-east-1
 - US West (Oregon): us-west-2